DelaCruz-Rashelle/IDAST/docs/mqtt/MQTT_TOPICS.md

-solar-tracker/+/telemetry    # All telemetry from all devices solar-tracker/+/status       # All status messages from all devices solar-tracker/+/history      # All history snapshots from all devices
+solar-tracker/+/telemetry    # All telemetry from all devices solar-tracker/+/status       # All status messages from all devices solar-tracker/+/history      # All history snapshots from all devices solar-tracker/+/control      # All control commands (ESP32 receivers subscribe to their own device ID only)
 ```

 ### Subscribe to Specific Device